-Also, in our opinion, the issues of identifying differences in the interdependencies between the analyzed indicators in countries with different levels of economic development need to be addressed.
+issues identifying Also. in our opinion, the of differences in the interdependencies between the analyzed indicators in countries with different levels of economic development need to be addressed.
 In particular, is the level of happiness and economic freedom determined by the size of income in a particular group of countries?
 Or income does not affect the level of happiness.